Chiroptera (performance art): Background and performance

 Chiroptera is the second act of an operatic art series French artist JR has worked on entitled Retour à la caverne.
 The first act, occurring in September 2023, involved the construction and showing of an art display in front of the Place de l'Opera in Paris, France that made the building appear to be a large cave.
 A similar cavernous structure was used for the second act.
 JR considered the project to be an inverse to a traditional opera, with the performance happening in the street exposed to the noise of the city rather than occurring inside.

 The music and soundscapes of the performance were created by French composer Thomas Bangalter, formerly of Daft Punk.
 Bangalter and JR became interested in collaborating when they both worked on Arcade Fire's 2017 album Everything Now.
 Bangalter, when speaking about the collaboration, said their initial interest in working together more directly sparked due to their shared sentiment and determination to remain independent artists.
-Bangalter said he focused primarily on breath, using women's voices and flute sounds in the sounds and music of the performance.
+Bangalter said he focused primarily on breath, imitating women's voices and flute sounds in the sounds and music of the performance.
+He called the performance "a real purity of human and artistic collaboration," emphasizing the importance of human focused art in modern times.
+Bangalter would later reunite with JR on La Caverne du Pont Neuf in June 2026, turning the Pont Neuf into a walkable cavernous structure akin to what was created for Chiroptera.
+Bangalter provided the soundscape for the art installation.

 On the night of the show, over 150 dancers, choreographed by Damien Jalet and led by ballet dancer Amandine Albisson, danced on the structure across multiple floors, wearing white and black costumes that could create the appearance of words via coordinated movement.
 The demonstration was produced and created in partnership with the fashion house Chanel, with dancers wearing costumes made by the company.
 Jalet said that, due to safety, each dancer had to stay within the confines of their own scaffolding section and could not see what the other dancers were doing at any given time.
+The collaboration between Jalet and Bangalter led to the two working together on the 2025 ballet Mirage.

 The performance was free to the public and occurred twice on the evening of 12 November 2023, happening in front of over twenty thousand individuals.
 A large focus of the installation was the contrast between darkness and light.
 The installation was created using minimal lighting, with attendees being encouraged to bring flashlights and headlamps.
 The art structure remained on display two weeks after the night of the performance and was taken down 25 November 2023.

 JR and filmmaker Alice Rohrwacher co-directed a 2024 short film connected to the themes of Retour à la caverne and Chiroptera titled An Urban Allegory.
 The short film is also scored by Bangalter and choreographed by Jalet.